danya02/obsidian-wadayama-notes/README.md

-# obsidian-notes-private
+# obsidian-wadayama-notes
-My private notes in Obsidian
+Notes on the Wadayama RPG campaign in [Obsidian](https://obsidian.md/).